Perry County Courthouse (Ohio): Architecture

 Designed by Joseph W. Yost, and built at a cost of $143,000, the present Perry County Courthouse is a large Richardsonian Romanesque building constructed of stone; the ashlar walls are laid in a random fashion, while the ashlar of the foundation is laid in a more regular manner.
 Visitors can enter the building through a grand recessed entrance under an archway at the top of a grand staircase; upon reaching the interior, they find themselves in a hallway with a tiled floor and plaster reliefs on the walls between the entrances for various county offices.
 The most prominent component of the exterior is the two-part clock tower in the center, which rises 40 ft above the street, but the entire building derives an appearance of great size from its three-story construction and from the large monolithic wall above the main entrance.
 Its Romanesque influence is apparent from details such as the miniature turrets above the main entrance and on the corners of the tower.
 From its earliest years, the courthouse has been considered one of Ohio's grandest, due in part to its location in a small community in a rural county.

-In 2023, the courthouse began undergoing a major restoration and repair project.
+From 2023 to 2025, the courthouse underwent a major restoration and repair project.
 The effort began with work to repair deteriorating front steps to the building, but quickly grew in scope to include replacing the building's roof, foundation, and restoring historical elements.
 After asbestos was discovered in floor tiles, insulation, and window caulking, additional work was required.
 The building's original slate roof was replaced with a clay reproduction produced by local manufacturer Ludowici Roof Tile.
-The restoration work was completed in 2025.